 - Many scientific papers have cited this Lin4Neuro numerous times.
 Hence you will find the solution to different problems and experiments using this software easily.

 CAELinux is an open-source operating system based on Linux.
 It is designed and developed especially for the engineers who work with computer-aided design software.
-This project was started in 2005 with the vision to make a platform that will help the engineering community with simulation and design.
+This project was started in 2005 to make a platform that will help the engineering community with simulation and design.
 It gained much popularity, but nowadays the development is not active anymore.

 But this distro provides so much stability and performance that if you don’t care about the latest designed user-interface, then you should try out this distro.
-With the LiveDVD feature of this distro, you can make your computer and open engineering development workstation without even installing it into your hard drive.
+With the LiveDVD feature of this distro, you can make your computer and open an engineering development workstation without even installing it into your hard drive.